 Compensation for the Economic Equity Director includes a competitive base salary commensurate with experience and an excellent package of employee and health benefits including 401K and paid sabbatical leave after 5 years of full-time employment.

 Greenlining is committed to building and maintaining a diverse staff and a welcoming workplace.
-We encourage women, immigrants, people of color, people with disabilities, those formerly incarcerated, and LGBTQ applicants to apply.
+We encourage women, immigrants, people of color and LGBTQ applicants to apply.